 I think my vintage cupboards are very happy now.
 I know I am. 🙂

-This past weekend I made it to stop two of my kitchen adventure and I painted the walls and ceiling.
+This past weekend I painted the kitchen walls and ceiling.
 Now all that’s left are the front door and the basement door, and some edging at the ceiling in front of the cupboards.

 I said I love painting, and for the most part I really do.
 It’s almost like meditation to me.

 But wow, I completely forgot how much I don’t like painting ceilings.
-That was the least fun I’ve had in a long time, and I’m so glad it’s over.
+That was the least fun I’ve had in a long time. lol.

 Thanks so much for reading and until next time…